snapscript/snap/README.md

 | []      | Represents a symbol  |
 | ''       | Represents a literal text value  |

-The formal grammar for the language is defined with these rules, it can be found below.
+The formal grammar for the language is defined with these rules, it can be found with the link below.

 [Language Grammar](https://github.com/snapscript/snap/blob/master/snap-parse/src/main/resources/grammar.txt)